-When used correctly, percolators can make a rich, strong and dense cup of coffee with just the right hint of bitterness (See how to use a percolator).
+If you’re looking for a better cup of coffee, coffee percolators can make a rich, strong, and dense cup of coffee with just the right hint of bitterness.

 - Electric percolator